rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/jupyter_login.md

 1. Set the `RHOSTS` option
     * With no other options set, this will only check if authentication is required
 1. Do: `run`
+1. You should the server version
-1. You should see login attempts
+1. If password options (such as `PASS_FILE`) where specified, and the server requires authentication then you should see login attempts

 ## Options

 ## Scenarios

-### Jupyte Notebook 4.3.0
+### Jupyter Notebook 4.3.0 With No Authentication Requirement

 ```
 msf5 > use auxiliary/scanner/http/jupyter_login